 Types of content for sales enablement success

-With those specific needs in mind, priorities aligned across the teams, you should consider the various types of content as you go along your journey.
+With those specific needs in mind, and priorities aligned across the teams, you should consider the various types of content as you go along your journey.

 The following list is not exhaustive, but hopefully, it provides enough to think through the content you need to create.

-Yes, sales training content may fall on a sales training team, learning and development professional, or the enablement content team.
+Yes, sales training content may fall on a sales training team, learning, and development professional, or the enablement content team.